OlliMeeco/meecodocs/guides/connections-and-sharing.md

 In steps 5 and 6,

  stores the Public Key.
-In steps 7-9 User 1 creates an invitation using the following as input:
+In steps 5-7 User 1 creates an invitation using the following as input:

 * email of the user that User 1 wants to connect to \(User 2\)
-* the ID of the Public Key stored in step 5
+* the Public Key

-In step 8 the Vault sends an invitation email to User 2.
+After step 7 the Vault sends an invitation email to User 2.

 ### Accepting Invitation